 Hi, I'm Meg . . .

-. . . a Jersey girl newly relocated to Northampton, MA.
+. . . a Jersey girl living in Northampton, MA.
 I've been shooting professionally since 2014 and a horsewoman most of my life.

-I am lucky to have a German Shepherd named Ash and two horses: Reina, an 18-year-old Andalusian mare and Silver, a 24-year-old Quarter horse gelding.
+I am lucky to have a German Shepherd named Ash and two horses: Reina, an 19-year-old Andalusian mare and Silver, a 24-year-old Quarter horse gelding.

-For the past 9 years I have been privileged to be part of the internationally renowned Susan J. Stickle Equestrian Photography team.
-You can find me shooting with them at the Adequan Global Dressage Festival in Wellington, FL, the US Dressage Festival of Champions in Wayne, IL, multiple USDF Regional Championships throughout the fall and the US Dressage Finals in Lexington, KY.
+From 2015-2023 I had the privilege of traveling as part of the internationally renowned Susan J. Stickle Equestrian Photography team.
+I helped cover the Adequan Global Dressage Festival in Wellington, FL, the US Dressage Festival of Champions in Wayne, IL, multiple USDF Regional Championships throughout the fall and the US Dressage Finals in Lexington, KY.

 I graduated from Mount Holyoke College in 2014 where I studied English, Geography and Film.
 I was an active member of MHC's Intercollegiate Dressage Association Team; shooting team practices and shows sparked my serious initial pursuit of equine photography.
 I am thrilled to have returned to the pioneer valley on a more permanent basis!